 5. American Gamefowl

 This breed of fighting chicken, the American Gamefowl, might be the nearest you could get to think what chickens were really like.
-These chickens, vividly feathered and ferocious survivalists and has a complex history as a fighting breed.
+These chickens are vividly feathered and ferocious survivalists and has a complex history as a fighting breed.

 The term “gamefowl” indicates that these birds are a little wilder than the average chicken.
 Whereas breeds such as the Broiler, have mostly forgotten anything about surviving.
 The Gamefowl is an exceptional brooder and hunter.